- Market Segments

 Current folding carton printing technologies — lithography, flexography, and gravure – are less than fully equipped to meet the new market demands.
 What hasn’t changed, however, are the standards and expectations established by these technologies – high quality, fast speeds, big media formats, low cost substrates, and mainstream production efficiency.

-Digital technology is the acknowledged “right” solution for quick-turn, short run production, though current digital devices, inkjet included, struggle to meet the minimum standards of quality and total cost of ownership.
+Digital printing is the acknowledged “right” solution for quick-turn, short run folding carton production.
+Current digital devices, inkjet included, still struggle to meet the minimum standards of quality and total cost of ownership.

 The primary feature for any converting technology is clear: it must match traditional quality to reach market acceptance.
 Related success factors and technology requirements include the following: